 Horizon uses icon fonts to represent checkboxes.
-In order to customize this, you simply need to override the standard scss.
-For an example of this, see themes/material/static/horizon/components/checkboxes.scss
+In order to customize to override the standard scss. you simply need For an example of themes/material/static/horizon/components/checkboxes.scss

 Bootswatch and Material Design

 Bootswatch is a collection of free themes for Bootstrap and is now available for use in Horizon.